mpco/AlfredWorkflow-DEVONthink-Search/README.md

 **NB:** For DEVONthink 2.x, you should use the versions of this workflow before V7.0.
 Switch to [Branch DEVONthink 2.x](https://github.com/mpco/AlfredWorkflow-DEVONthink-Search/tree/DEVONthink2.x) to access the README document and source code.

+**Sorry, no more updates as I no longer use a Mac computer and the installation of macOS virtual machine failed.**

 ## How to Use

 - Type `dnt + keywords` to search in all opened databases in Alfred. **Search results are sorted by relevance score, consistent with DEVONthink.**